wagslane/go-password-validator/README.md

 Once we know the number of guesses it would take, we can calculate the actual entropy in bits using `log2(guesses)`

-The culculations are done in log space in practice to avoid numeric overflow.
+The calculations are done in log space in practice to avoid numeric overflow.

 ### Additional Safety